maxgooose/peerly-app/supabase/functions/auto-match/README.md

    - Academic year proximity
 3. Creates match record with type 'auto'
 4. Creates conversation for the match
+5. Generates and sends a first message (fallback text when no Gemini key)
+6. Stores suggestion and chat message; updates `matches.ai_message_sent`
-5. Tracks compatibility score in analytics table
+7. Tracks compatibility score in analytics table

 ## Setup